Janine Chanteur

-Janine Chanteur (died 5 June 2015) was a French philosopher.
+Janine Chanteur (died on 5 June 2015) was a French philosopher.
 She was a professor emeritus of moral and political philosophy at the Paris-Sorbonne University.

 Biography

-Chanteur was made an associante professor of philosopher in 1978, when she was awarded her doctorate.
+Chanteur was made an associate professor of philosopher in 1978 when she was awarded her doctorate.
 She later became a professor of moral and political philosophy at the University of Paris-Sorbonne (Paris IV).
 In 1989, she was elected to the position of Secretary General of the International Institute of Political Philosophy.
 Between 1985 and 1997, she oversaw 29 theses.

-She married the medical professor Jean Chanteur, with whom she has five children.
+She married the medical professor, Jean Chanteur, with whom she has five children.

 She was a member of the Academy of Education and the Social Studies (AES).
 She died on June 5, 2015.

 Publications

 Chanteur has published numerous articles and books, including: